adam-eldredge/AllergyAllies/README.md

 **2. Change the IP address in any files that make Axios requests to the backend:**

 You can find the IP address under the QR code after running npx expo start.
-For example:
+For example: <br>
-Metro waiting on exp://172.16.10.16:8081
+Metro waiting on exp://172.16.10.16:8081 <br>
-Here, the IP address is 172.16.10.16 (whatever is after the // and before the :)
+Here, the IP address is 172.16.10.16 (whatever is after the // and before the :) <br>

 Example request:

          const response = await axios.post('http://172.16.10.16:5000/auth/', authData);

  (don't change the port)

-Use localhost for web:
+Use localhost for web: <br>
 Example request:

          const response = await axios.post('http://localhost:5000/auth/', authData);

 These are the files that make Axios requests:
-ProviderSignInScreen.js
+- ProviderSignInScreen.js
-PatientSignInScreen.js
+- PatientSignInScreen.js
-PatientProgress.js
+- PatientProgress.js
-PatientProfile.js
+- PatientProfile.js
-ViewAllAppointments.js
+- ViewAllAppointments.js
-PatientAppointments.js
+- PatientAppointments.js

 If you don't change the IP address on a certain screen, it will be stuck on "Loading..." because it cannot grab the data properly.
 The app will still run.
 On the sign in screens, if you don't change the IP address on the signin screen, it will not let you sign in.